 The Recovery Village Columbus touts one of the most comprehensive drug rehab programs in the state.
 The average treatment period is 30 to 45 days before patients move on to outpatient care or a sober living facility.

-Most of the center’s treatment programs typically begin with detox followed by inpatient care.
+Most of the center’s treatment programs typically begin with medical detox followed by inpatient care.
 Inpatient treatment programs feature group, family and individual therapy to allow individuals to heal physically, mentally and emotionally.

 While treating clients for a substance use disorder, the center staff assesses nutritional needs, vocational opportunities and specific treatment needs.